featurist/browser-monkey/docs/api.md

 The API is made up of three concepts: queries, actions and assertions.

 * queries are chains of methods, such as `find(css)` and `containing(text)`, that progressively narrow the scope of elements to be searched for.
 Queries return new queries.
-* actions such as `clickButton()` and `enterText(text)` "execute" the query chain, waiting for the elements to be found before simulating a UI event.
+* actions such as `clickButton()` and `enterText(text)` "execute" the query chain, waiting for the elements to be found before simulating a corresponding UI event.
 These return promises that resolve when the event has been dispatched.
+There is also `set({...})` that allows to set multiple multiple inputs at once.
 * assertions such as `shouldExist()` and `shouldContain()` also "execute" the query chain and ensure that the elements exist or contain text, classes or other properties.
 These return promises that resolve if queries are satisfied, or rejected otherwise (after retrying query for some time).

 It is also possible to create semantic matchers (to be used in queries) with `query.define()`.